-For Original Articles, Reviews, and How-To-Do-It Articles, there is a 3,500 word limit for body text (Introduction to Discussion) and 40 references.
-Case Reports and Case Series are limited to 2,000 words for body text and 15 references.
-Editorials and Letters to the Editor are limited to 500 words and 10 references, unless otherwise agreed upon with the Editorial Staff.
-Please add page numbers to manuscript files, but do not include line numbers in your submission, as these will be added by the submission system automatically.
+For Original Articles, Reviews, and How-To-Do-It Articles, there is a 3,500 word limit for body text (Introduction to Conclusions) and 40 reference limit.
+Brief Communications and Case Series are limited to 1,200 words for body text (including references) and 8 references.
+Editorials and Letters to the Editor are limited to 500 words and 10 references, unless otherwise agreed upon with the Editorial Office.
+Please do not include line numbers in your manuscript, as these will be added by the submission system automatically.

-For Original Articles and Reviews, the structure of the main blinded manuscript file should be in the following order: Title, Abstract (Objective, Methods, Results, Conclusions; limit = 250 words), Central Message (limit = 50 words), Introduction, Methods, Results, Discussion, Conclusions, References, Tables, Figure Legend, Video Legend.
+For Original Articles, the structure of the main anonymous manuscript file should be in the following order: Title, Abstract (Objective, Methods, Results, Conclusions; limit = 250 words), Central Message (limit = 50 words), Introduction, Methods, Results, Discussion, Conclusions, References, Tables, Figure Legend, Video Legend.
 Figures and videos should be uploaded as separate files that meet Artwork Guidelines found in Section 4.2.

-Innovation adheres to the SAGE Vancouver reference style.
-Click here to review the guidelines on SAGE Vancouver to ensure your manuscript conforms to this reference style.
+Innovation adheres to the Sage Vancouver reference style.
+Click here to review the guidelines on Sage Vancouver to ensure your manuscript conforms to this reference style.
 Authors are responsible for the accuracy of all references and manuscript submissions may be returned for failure to comply with these guidelines.

 For text citations, please use superscript numerals after the punctuation.

 Please supply a title (limit of 145 characters including spaces), keywords, and an abstract (limit of 250 words) to accompany your article, where applicable based on the article type.
 The title, keywords, and abstract are key to ensuring readers find your article online through online search engines such as Google.
-Please refer to the information and guidance on how best to title your article, write your abstract and select your keywords by visiting SAGE’s Journal Author Gateway Guidelines on How to Help Readers Find Your Article Online.
+Please refer to the information and guidance on how best to title your article, write your abstract, and select your keywords by visiting Sage’s Journal Author Gateway Guidelines on How to Help Readers Find Your Article Online.

 You will be asked to provide contact details and academic affiliations for all co-authors via the submission system and identify who is to be the corresponding author.
 These details must match what appears on your manuscript.
 The affiliation listed in the manuscript should be the institution where the research was conducted.
 If an author has moved to a new institution since completing the research, the new affiliation can be included in a manuscript note at the end of the paper.
 At this stage please ensure you have included all the required statements and declarations and uploaded any additional supplementary files (including reporting guidelines where relevant).

-Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the Innovation editorial office as follows:
+Any correspondence, queries, or additional requests for information on the manuscript submission process should be sent to the Innovations Editorial Office as follows:

 Sari D. Holmes, PhD